Croatian nationalism: Communist Yugoslavia

-A headline in 1971 detailing the Croatian Spring, a period of renewed Croatian nationalism.

 After the defeat of the Axis Powers in 1945 and the rise of communist Josip Broz Tito as leader of a new communist-led Yugoslavia, Croatian nationalism along with other nationalisms were suppressed by state authorities.
-Under post-war communist rule in Yugoslavia, dominated by the part-Croat Tito (in power from 1944 to 1980), Croatian nationalism became largely dormant, except for the Croatian Spring of 1967 to 1971, until the breakup of Yugoslavia in 1991–1992 and the Croatian War of Independence of 1991 to 1995.
 During the communist era, some Croatian communists were labeled as Croatian nationalists, respectively Ivan Krajačić and Andrija Hebrang.
+Hebrang was accused by Serbian newspapers that he had influenced Tito to act against Serbian interests, in reality Tito and Hebrang were political rivals, since Hebrang advocated Croatian interests at the federal level and was one of the major Yugoslav Partisan leaders.
 Hebrang also advocated change of Croatian borders, since, according to him, Croatian boundaries were clipped by Milovan Đilas' commission.
-He argued against unfair exchange rates imposed on Croatia after 1945 and condemning show trials against people labeled as collaborationists.
-Hebrang wasn't a serious threat to Serbian interests, since he was demoted several times and in 1948 he was put under house arrest, and later killed.
-Advocacy in favour of Yugoslavism as a means to achieve the unification of Croatian lands in opposition to their division under Austria-Hungary began with Strossmayer advocating this as being achievable within a federalized Yugoslav monarchy.
+He also argued against unfair exchange rates imposed on Croatia after 1945 and condemning show trials against people labeled as collaborationists.
+Hebrang was not a serious threat to Serbian interests, since he was demoted several times and in 1948 he was put under house arrest.